A topic from the subject of Titration in Chemistry.

 The following points are important to consider when choosing an indicator for a titration:

-• The indicator should change color at or near the endpoint of the titration.
+• The indicator should change color at or near the equivalence point of the titration.
+The equivalence point is the point where stoichiometrically equivalent amounts of acid and base have reacted.

-• The color change should be sharp and distinct.
+• The color change should be sharp and distinct, allowing for easy and precise observation.

-• The indicator should not react with the acid or base being titrated.
+• The indicator should not react with the acid or base being titrated, ensuring that the reaction being studied is not interfered with.

 The table below lists some common indicators and their pH ranges:

 If the indicator is not chosen correctly, it can lead to an inaccurate endpoint and an incorrect result.
-For example, if an indicator with a pH range of 3.1-4.4 is used to titrate a strong acid with a strong base, the indicator will change color before the equivalence point is reached.
+For example, if an indicator with a pH range of 3.1-4.4 (like methyl orange) is used to titrate a weak acid with a strong base, the indicator will change color before the equivalence point is reached.
 This will lead to an underestimation of the amount of acid present.
+Conversely, using phenolphthalein for a strong acid-strong base titration could result in overestimation.

 Experiment: Selection of Suitable Indicators in Acid-Base Titrations